 Several readers have inquired why I did not mention Neapolitan Mastiffs.
 This is because, although it is an ancient breed, it was an uncommon pet in the US until quite recently.
-First, I must say that their are great individuals within any breed – but these individuals may not be the norm for the breed.
+First, I must say that there are great individuals within any breed – but these individuals may not be the norm for the breed.
 Also, bloodlines within a breed differ greatly in personality.
 No matter what breed you choose, insist on interacting with both parents of the puppy that you are considering.
 Accept NO excuses from the breeder.
 Never purchase any dog sight unseen.
 Be cautious of dogs that were sold and then returned to the breeder.
 Neapolitan Mastiffs were bred to be aggressive guardians and protectors of their owners and their possessions.
 Unfortunately, the limited experience I have had with this breed has been negative.
-However, the dogs I examined were brought to me because of aggression and dominance problems as well as for quarantine after biting strangers.
+However, the dogs I examined were brought to me because of aggression and dominance problems, as well as for quarantine after biting strangers.
 They may not have been characteristic of all Neos.
-I had to destroy two of these dogs when I could not modify their behavior and I hate to put down animals.
+I had to destroy two of these dogs when I could not modify their behavior, and I hate to put down animals.
 My chief concern is the temperament of the breed.
 They were specifically bred to be large, powerful, threatening and suspicious.
 They have an enormously powerful bite.
-When they attack they can be lethal to other pets or humans.
-Some kill cats – or dogs of their same sex.
+When they attack, they can be lethal to other pets or humans.
+Some kill cats – or dogs of their same-sex.
 Secondly, I have found that among larger breeds, the more the breed differs from the shepherd/wolf norm, the more likely it is to have health problems and a shorter life.
 I also do not suggest that pet lovers ever purchase a breed that is currently trendy and in vogue.
 Often these “hot” breeds have “feet of clay” and rapidly fall out of favor.
 Tried and true breeds are true for a reason.
 Minor problems with Neos are shedding, snorting, snoring, slobbering, drooling, gassiness and eye problems associated with loose and excessive facial skin.
-Like all giant breeds they die quite young and are prone to arthritis.
+Like all giant breeds, they die quite young and are prone to arthritis.
 They do not tolerate heat well.
-If you have your heart set on this breed, realize that you may loose some of your friends, have problems obtaining home liability insurance and incur the animosity of fearful neighbors.
-Definitely do not purchase or accept a Neo if you and your spouse are not dominant assertive personalities.
+If you have your heart set on this breed, realize that you may lose some of your friends, have problems obtaining home liability insurance and incur the animosity of fearful neighbors.
+Definitely do not purchase or accept a Neo if you and your spouse are not dominant, assertive personalities.
 You will be safer purchasing a Neo that is three years old or older because you can evaluate its adult personality before you accept it.

 Miscellaneous Toy Breeds:

 These are all intelligent, loving breeds with a propensity to become spoiled rotten.
-More than half my clients sleep with their toy breeds and most share their meals with their owners.
+More than half my clients sleep with their toy breeds, and most share their meals with their owners.
 They make wonderful companions – but will take advantage of you if you let them.
 They quickly learn the limits and borders of their behavior and generally mature out they way you want them.

 These are very intelligent and very emotional and active dogs.
-They tend to good health but may be snappy around children.
+They tend to good health, but may be snappy around children.

 They do not do well when both owners work and the dog is forced to spend its days alone.
 They tend to have good coats with minimal oil and a minimum of breed-related diseases.

 Pointers are often kept by owners who hunt them.
 Hunters tend to be practical people who do not put up with bad behavior or poor health.
 If you can, purchase from a hunter, hunting club or field trial aficionado.
-Pointers are not the worlds most intelligent dogs, but they go the extra mile to please their owners and are loving and affectionate.
+Pointers are not the world’s most intelligent dogs, but they go the extra mile to please their owners and are loving and affectionate.